-The Ocean City Nor'easters currently compete in the Premier Development League (PDL), which runs from May through August.
-The PDL is a development league operated by United Soccer Leagues (USL).
-It is currently considered the top-level men's amateur soccer competition in the United States, although it has no official designation as such from US Soccer.
-The league has 65+ clubs from the United States and Canada competing in four conferences, split into ten regional divisions.
-The Premier Development League is considered to be the fourth tier of competition in the United States, behind Major League Soccer, the North American Soccer League (NASL) and the United Soccer League.
+The Ocean City Nor'easters currently compete in USL League Two (previously the Premier Development League), which runs from May through August.
+USL League Two is a development league operated by United Soccer Leagues (USL).
+It is currently considered the top-level men's amateur soccer competition in North America, although it has no official designation as such from the US Soccer Federation.
+USL League Two features more than 70 clubs from the United States and Canada and is considered to be the fourth tier of national competition in the United States, behind Major League Soccer, the USL Championship, and USL League One.

-2018 marks the club's 22nd season and during this time, more than 50 Ocean City alums have moved on to play professional soccer, including Jeremiah White who became the first alum to earn a cap with the senior U.S. National Team.
+2021 will mark the club's 24th season and during this time, more than 90 Ocean City alums have moved on to play professional soccer, including Jeremiah White who became the first alum to earn a cap with the senior U.S. National Team.
 Click here for a list of all of the Ocean City alums that have played or are currently playing professionally.

 For more information on the Ocean City Nor'easters or to "Follow the Storm", check us out at www.oceancityfc.com/followthestorm or text "FOLLOWTHESTORM" to 22828 to join the "Storm Watch" e-newsletter.